Cinema of Latin America: History

 The Argentine economic crisis affected the production of films in the late 1990s and early 2000s, but many Argentine movies produced during those years were internationally acclaimed, including El abrazo partido (2004), Roma (2004) and Nueve reinas (2000), which was the basis for the 2004 American remake Criminal.

 The modern Brazilian film industry has become more profitable inside the country, and some of its productions have received prizes and recognition in Europe and the United States.
 The comedy film O Auto da Compadecida (2000) is considered a classic of Brazilian cinema and was a box-office hit in the country.
 Movies like Central Station (1998), City of God (2002) and Elite Squad (2007) have fans around the world, and its directors Walter Salles, Fernando Meirelles and José Padilha, have taken part in American and European film projects.
-Central Station was nominated for 2 Academy Awards in 1999: Best Foreign Language Film and Best Actress for Fernanda Montenegro, who became the first (and to date the only) Brazilian, the first (and to date the only) Portuguese-speaking and the first Latin-American to be nominated for Best Actress.
+Central Station was nominated for 2 Academy Awards in 1999: Best Foreign Language Film and Best Actress for Fernanda Montenegro, who became the first Brazilian, the first Portuguese-speaking and the first Latin-American to be nominated for Best Actress; in 2025 her daughter, Fernanda Torres became the second one, for I'm Still Here.
 In 2003, City of God was nominated for 4 Academy Awards: Best Director, Best Adapted Screenplay, Best Cinematography and Best Film Editing, it was also nominated for a Golden Globe Award for Best Foreign Language Film.

 Elite Squad won the Golden Bear at the 2008 Berlin Film Festival.

+In 2025, I'm Still Here was the first Brazilian to win an Academy Award, for Best Internacional Feature, having also being nominated for Best Film and Fernanda Torres as Best Actress.

 There is a movement in the US geared towards promoting and exposing audiences to Latin American filmmakers.
 The New England Festival of Ibero American Cinema - which takes place in Providence, Rhode Island, is a good example.